kenahoo/RHadoop-Wiki/Efficient-rmr-techniques.md

 * Configuration.
 We have resisted adding options to fine tune hadoop on a per-job basis -- things like number of mappers, number of reducers, number of concurrent tasks etc. -- for a number of reasons:
   * to keep the API simple and clean
-  * because it is not very compatible with having multiple backends (in `rmr` dev there is the option of an R-only backend for debugging and more may be added in the future, like a CUDA or Spark one)
+  * because it is not very compatible with having multiple backends (in the dev branch of `rmr` there is the option of an R-only backend for debugging and more may be added in the future, like a CUDA or Spark one)
   * because of general recommendations against it by API gurus ("All tuning parameters are suspect" -- Josh Bloch)
   * in the hope that hadoop will mature to a point where configuration issues will become less of a concern.

   A principled compromise on this issue may be necessary to achieve the full potential of `rmr`.
 * Compiler: see above.
-As it will be soon advisable to compile map and reduce functions, the same will apply to the package itself.
+As it may be soon routine to compile map and reduce functions, the same could apply to the package itself.